Chinese broccoli with garlic sauce recipe. Make takeout at home in your kitchen with this delicious recipe!

 I can see this easily becoming our own Sunday tradition in my little family!

 This recipe is very similar to my broccoli tofu stir fry recipe, but minus the tofu.

 I wanted to create a stand alone recipe for anyone who loves broccoli in garlic sauce as a side dish or a main dish!

 To make it a full meal, you could add your favorite protein of choice!

 Broccoli is a great vegetable to use in stir fry, and it’s one of my favorites.
 You can read my post on What are the best vegetables to put in stir fry? for more recipe inspiration!

-How to make broccoli stir fry
+How to make broccoli with garlic sauce

 First, mince up your garlic with a knife or garlic mincer and measure out 1/3 of a cup.